-For 10 consecutive years, Baker McKenzie has been named as the world’s strongest law firm brand by Acritas, underlining our dedication to being the best.
+For over 10 consecutive years, Baker McKenzie has been named as the world’s strongest law firm brand by Acritas, underlining our dedication to being the best.
 We view our people as our greatest asset and strive to foster an inclusive culture that recognizes and amplifies diverse perspectives and the voices of diverse individuals, with the opportunity to grow, be engaged, feel valued, and fully contribute.
 We know the value of our talent in sustaining our success and so we're committed to offering the platform to nurture this talent, beginning with our student programs.

 Baker McKenzie has been global since its inception.
 For over six decades, we have organized, governed and managed our Firm to cultivate the global mindset, awareness of distinct business cultures, collaborative nature and practical knowledge required to navigate complexity across issues, practices and borders with ease.

 We offer clients both the uncompromising commitment to excellence expected of a top firm and a distinctive way of thinking, working and behaving as a passionately global and genuinely collaborative firm.
 We seamlessly combine the nuanced local insights of more than 4,100 locally qualified lawyers in 77 offices in 46 countries.

 Established in 1962 and with over 200 lawyers and business professionals, the Toronto office acts for many of the most sophisticated multinationals based in Canada and around the world.
 We offer first-class domestic and cross-border legal advice on a range of business issues with an emphasis on collaboration across our practice groups: